-The result of this study also indicated that undergraduates would love to produce soap, lightweight aluminum pots, toiletries, paint and dye, drugs, wines and beverages, plastic wares, dry and wet cells, cosmetics, electroplating of metal, rubber and vulcanizer solution, treatment of water, fabrics and clothing materials, chemicals and reagents, laboratory chalk, distilled water. disinfectants, agrochemicals and purify water, sugar and salt.
-This finding gives credibility to the finding of Uzezi and discovered (2015) who Nigerian chemist through chemistry entrepreneurship would choose commercialize chemistry by producing wet cells. cosmetics. drv and electroplating of metal, etc.
+The result of this study also indicated that undergraduates would love to produce soap, lightweight aluminum pots, toiletries, paint and dye, drugs, wines and beverages, plastic wares, dry and wet cells, cosmetics, electroplating of metal, rubber and vulcanizer solution, treatment of water, fabrics and clothing materials, chemicals and reagents, laboratory distilled chalk. water. disinfectants, agrochemicals and purify water, sugar and salt.
+This finding gives credibility to the finding of Uzezi and (2015)who discovered that Nigerian chemist through chemistry entrepreneurship would choose commercialize chemistry by producing cells. cosmetics. and wet electroplating of metal, etc.